 1. Dealing with overwhelm – it is easy to get overwhelmed with everything that you have to do.
-Having someone to talk it through with helps you to work out ways of reducing overwhelm, prioritising and getting unstuck.
+Having someone to talk it through with helps you to work out ways of reducing overwhelm, prioritising, getting unstuck and keeps you moving forward.

 2. Having a sounding board – having someone to bounce ideas, problems and challenges with brings new perspectives, ideas and solutions.